iqek/tic-tac-toe-in-python/README.md

 4. otherwise pick a random empty cell
 5. sometimes make random mistakes

-the goal was to make it feel more **human** and **unpredictable**, not unbeatable.
+the goal was to make it feel more **human** and **unpredictable**, not unbeatable,
 as the mistakes are what keep the game interesting.
 <br><br>
 ## 🕹️ How to Play

-you play as **X**, and the computer plays as **O**.
+- you play as **X**, and the computer plays as **O**.
-use row number and column letter for inputs like 1a, 2b, 3c to make your move.
+- use row number and column letter for inputs like 1a, 2b, 3c to make your move.
-to exit at any time, enter 00.
+- to exit at any time, enter 00.
-invalid or already filled cells will be rejected.
+- invalid or already filled cells will be rejected.
-the game ends when either player wins or when the board is full (tie).
+- the game ends when either player wins or when the board is full (tie).